weyoss/redis-smq/README.md

    cb(); // acknowledging the message
 };

+// The second parameter is for enabling priority queuing for the message handler
+// If you are willing to consume messages with priority, do not forget to set a priority for your messages
-// the second parameter is for enabling priority queuing consumer.consume('test_queue', false, messageHandler, (err, isRunning) => {
+// See Reliable Priority Queues for more details consumer.consume('test_queue', false, messageHandler, (err, isRunning) => {
    if (err) console.error(err);
    // the message handler will be started only if the consumer is running